Safety of cycling infrastructure: Between intersections

 A 1999 study in Helsinki found that two-way cycle tracks accounted for a disproportionate number of cycling injury collisions.
-However, the study did not accounted for injury severity, which may have underestiated the benefit of two-way cycle tracks in reducing severe injuries associated with overtaking (i.e. the most common cause of fatal cyclist collisions).
+However, the study did not account for injury severity, and as a result may have underestimated the benefit of two-way cycle tracks in reducing severe injuries associated with overtaking (i.e. the most common cause of fatal cyclist collisions).

 British cycling safety educator John Franklin has argued that the vast majority of research implies increases in the rate and severity of car-bicycle collisions due to such segregation, based on an overview of studies published up to 1999.
-For example, his study into Milton Keynes' "redways" in the late 90s discovered that the city's grid roads (60 and 70 mph rural-style arterial roads) are the safest in terms of accidents to cyclists per distance cycled.
+For example, his study into Milton Keynes' "redways" (shared-use) in the late 90s discovered that the city's grid roads (60 and 70 mph rural-style arterial roads) are the safest in terms of accidents to cyclists per distance cycled.
 Cyclists were found to be more likely to be killed when using a redway than a grid road.
 He attributes this to poor user discipline on the redways, under a false illusion of safety, which also spills into other areas, such as increased footway cycling.
 Redways are shared use with pedestrians and not true cycle tracks.
 Neither user finds this to be a satisfactory arrangement, that the redways are sites of increased fear among users.

 Transportation engineers Ian Hallett, David Luskin, and Randy Machemehl, by studying the interactions of drivers and bicyclists on Texas roads, have discovered that having painted bike lanes on streets and roads helps both commuters stay in safer, more central positions in their respective lanes.
 Without a marked bike lane, there appears to be a lot of uncertainty about how much space each person needs—even when adequate road space is provided.

 A 2007 unpublished study in Copenhagen found that one-way cycle tracks reduced rear-end collisions, while increasing crashes with right-turning vehicles and crashes with other cyclists and pedestrians.
 There was also an increase in collisions with bus passengers where they exit directly onto the cycle track.
 The study had accuracy problems in its prediction model.

 In the United Kingdom, the UK Cycle Campaign Network made a 2007 statement that they know "of no evidence that cycle facilities and in particular cycle lanes, generally lead to safer conditions for cycling".